andrei7c4/weatherdisplay/README.md

 This is a simple weather display built with ESP8266 WiFi chip and 7.4" E ink display from Pervasive Displays.
 Weather data is gathered from [OpenWeatherMap](http://openweathermap.org) service.
 Additionally, the device’s internal temperature sensor reading is sent to [data.sparkfun.com](https://data.sparkfun.com) service.

 Most of the time the device stays in deep sleep mode consuming only 18 µA.
 While updating the weather power consumption varies from 80 to 150 mA.
 Update operation takes a few seconds, depending on WiFi router, DHCP server and internet connection speed.
-With 30 minute update interval 3000 mAh battery should last for a few months on one charge.
+With update interval set to 15 minutes the device has been working on a single charge for more than a year.
+Battery capacity is 3000 mAh.

 ## Building the software
 ### On Linux